 2. Obtain correct information about dementia

-By obtaining accurate information on dementia, you can face the illness and deal with it.
+By obtaining accurate information on dementia, you can face the symptoms and deal with it.

 3. Know about support systems and use them

 There are many medical, care, and welfare systems and services you can use.
 Actively use support systems since these can greatly improve daily life for people with dementia and their families.

 4. Don’t forget to also find support outside of the family

 Attend gatherings for people with dementia and their families in your area.
 You will find out you are not the only one with this issue.
 Meeting others like you will encourage you.

 Alzheimer’s Association Japan holds get-together sessions at the branch offices in 47 prefectures in Japan.
 This is a place where family members can talk about their concerns and the future.
 People with dementia can talk about their feelings, too.
 The Association also provides a telephone helpline.